spatie/docs.spatie.be-old/resources/views/laravel-slack-slash-command/v1/usage/sending-a-basic-response.md

 Notice that `Spatie\SlashCommand\Request` being past in `canHandle` and `handle` in the handler of the previous example?
 It contains all data that's being passed by Slack to our Laravel app.
 These are it's most important properties:

 - `command`: the command name without the `/` that the user typed in.
-In our previous example this would be `paolo`.
+In our previous example this would be `your-command`.
 - `text`: all text text after the command.
 In our the example above this would be `repeat Hi, everybody`.
 - `userName`: the Slack username of the person that typed in the command
 - `userId`: the Slack user id of the person that typed in the command